A parametrised axiomatization for a large number of restricted second-order logics: The (Strong) Completeness theorem

 \begin{Rmk} \emph{Observe that the present method also works, \emph{mutatis mutandis}, when we drop identity from the language of $\mathcal{L}^{2}_{\Theta}$.
 In some of these logics (such as in weak second order logic) this might have no effect because identity is definable.
 However, in a language without identity, elementarily definable with parameters relation logic, for example, is not as expressive as its counterpart with identity.\footnote{The techniques of \cite{Casa} which were used in \cite{Badia} already to study extensions of first-order logic without identity, could be adapted to show this.
-For example, one could show that \emph{reduced structures} (i.e. the quotient structures by the Leibniz congruence identifying all elements satisfying the same identity-free formulas with parameters from a given model) are axiomatized by the sentence $(\All{X} (X(x) \leftrightarrow X(y)) \leftrightarrow x=y)$ in the language adding identity and quantifying over elementarily definable (without identity) relations with parameters .
+For example, one could show that \emph{reduced structures} (i.e. the quotient structures by the Leibniz congruence identifying all elements satisfying the same identity-free formulas with parameters from a given model) are axiomatized by the sentence $(\All{V} (V(x) \leftrightarrow V(y)) \leftrightarrow x=y)$ in the language adding identity and quantifying over elementarily definable (without identity) relations with parameters .
 However, in the language without identity, a model and its reduced counterpart will satisfy the same sentences of the restricted second-order logic just mentioned. }} \end{Rmk}

 \begin{Rmk} \emph{In the present completeness argument one cannot, in general, liberalize the restriction on the countability of $\Sigma$.
-This is because, keeping in mind that in weak second-order logic the standard model of arithmetic $(\omega, +, \cdot, S, 0)$ is axiomatizable by a sentence $\f$, we can then build the following theory $\Delta$ in a vocabulary obtained by adding to that of $\f$ an uncountable number of new constants $\{c_\alpha\mid \alpha \in \omega_1\}$:
+This is because, keeping in mind that in weak second-order logic the standard model of arithmetic $(\omega, +, \cdot, S, 0)$ is axiomatizable by a sentence $\f$ (which, as we mentioned before, is the conjunction of the axioms of Robinson arithmetic and the statement that every element has only finitely many predecessors which can be written as $\All{x}\Exi{V}\All{y}(y<x \rightarrow V(y))$), we can then build the following theory $\Delta$ in a vocabulary obtained by adding to that of $\f$ an uncountable number of new constants $\{c_\alpha\mid \alpha \in \omega_1\}$:

 Clearly, this theory has no model but every countable subset of it does have a model (namely an expansion of $(\omega, +, \cdot, S, 0)$).
 So, if we would have this more general form of strong completeness, since $\Delta \vDash \bot$, it would follow that $\Delta \vdash \bot$ and this, by our definition of a deduction, would have to be witnessed by some countable $\Delta' \subset \Delta$, which is impossible since all of them have models.
 Similarly, if our vocabulary is finite but contains that of arithmetic, using Lindstr\"om's result on the implicit definability of $(\omega, +, \cdot, S, 0)$ by a sentence \cite{lin}, one could reproduce the previous argument, \emph{mutatis mutandis}, for elementarily definable relation logic as well. } \end{Rmk}